General of the Army (United States): Generals of the Army (WWII)

 Arnold, a general in the Army, was the Commanding General of the Army Air Forces throughout World War II, when he was promoted.
 After his United States Air Force became a separate service on 18 September 1947, Arnold's rank was carried over to the Air Force, just as all Army Air Forces airmen's rank carried over.
 Arnold was the first and, to date, only General of the Air Force.
 He is also the only person to have ever held a five-star rank in two branches of the U.S. Armed Forces.

+Bradley received the 5-star rank upon being made the first Chairman of the Joint Chiefs of Staff (serving from 1949 to 1953).
+This was to make him equal in rank to General of the Army MacArthur, who was still serving at the time.